evildmp/afraid-to-commit/docs/virtualenv.rst

 Do you have a version lower than 1.9?
 Upgrade it::

     sudo pip install --upgrade virtualenv
-    hash -r # purge shell's PATH - may not be necessary for you
+    hash -r # purge shell's PATH, though this may not be necessary for you

 If you got a "Command not found" when you tried to use virtualenv, try::